MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/integrating-game-servers-with-gsdk.md

 ## Logging with the GSDK

-When your game server ends, the PlayFab VM agent will zip any log files, and make them available to you via the [GetMultiplayerServerLogs](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.getmultiplayerserverlogs) API.
+When your game server ends, the PlayFab VM agent will zip any log files, and make them available to you.  <!--via the [GetMultiplayerServerLogs](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.getmultiplayerserverlogs) API.-->

 There are two ways to add log files from your game: